Xmick01/Incident-Response-Report-Lab-with-LimaCharlie/README.md

 # Incident Response Report Lab with LimaCharlie (Wevtutil.exe Abuse)

-## Project Overview
+## Objective

-**Project Name:** Incident Response Report Lab with LimaCharlie (Wevtutil.exe Abuse)
-**Goal:** To simulate a real-world incident response scenario involving suspicious use of `wevtutil.exe` and generate a detailed incident response report based on the findings.
+This project simulates a real-world incident involving the misuse of wevtutil.exe to demonstrate the capabilities of LimaCharlie as an endpoint detection and response (EDR) tool.
+The primary objective is to enhance incident detection and response strategies by understanding how legitimate tools can be leveraged for malicious purposes
 ## Steps and Components

 ### 1. Setup Overview